Edb83/penny-for-your-thoughts/README.md

 Jonathan Munz (Code Institute mentor)
 Richard Wells (Code Institute lead)

+Extremely useful feedback on appearance and user experience was provided by Lola, Tash, Mims, Beckx and Peter!

 ## Content

 The text in the About page and photos used throughout this site were obtained from the client, Penny Holland.
 All other text was written by me and agreed with the client.

 ## Acknowledgements

 I received inspiration for this project from Penny Holland

 ## Disclaimer

+This site was developed for educational purposes but a real client